The office environment is changing. Know how to be equipped for it.

 Your co-workers are going to return to the office with similar anxiety or differences of opinions on how to move forward.
 Co-workers may be territorial of their workspace or want specific precautions to be taken around them.
 For example, some people will want everyone to wear a mask, others won’t want to wear them at all.
 Consider the violence and confrontation happening on airplanes.
 People are getting into physical altercations over mask mandates.
 Don’t let this happen in your workplace.

 Adding conflict to any anxiety you may have can cause situations to escalate quickly.
 You can de-escalate disagreements by being patient with others and showing compassion.
 Company leaders and managers can provide clear guidelines and expectations on behavior.

 Companies quickly adapted to remote work because the environment was universal–all office workers were working from home.
 With planning for the return to the office, however, many companies are establishing hybrid flexibility policies to address their employees’ needs.
 To be able to support a hybrid workplace, they need supportive hybrid technology.
 Many companies have some work to do to make the hybrid approach work so all employees (in person and remote) have the same access and quality to meetings and information.
 Until the appropriate technology is in place it may be frustrating or difficult to collaborate.

 Other aspects of the office may change too.
 Coffee machines and water coolers may be touchless or there may be hygiene precautions put in place.
 Initially, visitors may not be allowed into the office.
 There are many considerations each company may adopt to ensure the safety of their employees.
 Adjusting to new technology, physical changes in the office and new protocols will quickly become routine.

 What you can do

-• Practice going into the office if you’re company permits it before the actual return date.
+• Practice going into the office if your company permits it before the actual return date.
 The office will be less crowded and you’ll be more comfortable with the changes that have been implemented.

 • Establish routines that help calm you.